the soundtrack to your weekend ft. syd, alicia keys, and sampha

 Former art school student turned bedroom artist?
 Check.
-Recorded his initial demos on a 4 track tape machine?
+Recorded his initial demos on a four-track tape machine?
 Check.
 Creates music from a place of catharsis?
 Check.
-London-based Jack Ridley is a veritable indie dream, ladies and gentlemen, one bolstered here by the ever reliable knob twiddling of Speedy Wunderground's Dan Carey.
+London-based Jack Ridley is a veritable indie dream, ladies and gentlemen, one bolstered here by the ever-reliable knob twiddling of Speedy Wunderground's Dan Carey.
 It's eight minutes long and would be eight minutes longer if we had our say.

 A match made in Swedish heaven (Valhalla) here as house maestro Mr. Tophat joins all-round phenomenal woman Robyn for an extended disco jam.
 "It was really nice for me to be submerged into his world and lose myself in something that wasn't my own," describes Robyn of the experience.
 Aww, doesn't she say the Swedish things?